 What are anti-viral treatments?

-Anti-viral treatments are oral medications (pills) that stop the coronavirus from replicating.
-Oral anti-viral pills are investigational medicine for patients who have tested positive for COVID-19 and meet certain criteria.
+Anti-viral treatments are oral (pills) and IV medications that stop the coronavirus from replicating.
+Oral and IV anti-viral medications are investigational medicine for patients who have tested positive for COVID-19 and meet certain criteria.

-Names for oral anti-viral drugs include molnupiravir (Lagevrio) or nirmatrelvir/ritonavir (Paxlovid).
+Names for oral anti-viral drugs include remdesivir (Veklury), molnupiravir (Lagevrio) or nirmatrelvir/ritonavir (Paxlovid).

-Who may be eligible for monoclonal antibody and oral anti-viral treatment option?
+Who may be eligible for monoclonal antibody and anti-viral treatment option?